||4 June 1965

 The Australian made his grand prix debut the following year – and was seemingly heading for his first world title in 1992 when he was seriously injured in a practice crash at Assen.
 At one point it was feared he might lose his right leg but he ended up recovering to become champion within two years.

-Of all his titles, 1997 was his most successful year when he won 12 out of 15 races, finished second in two more before crashing out of the lead of the year’s last race at home in Australia.
+Of all his titles, 1997 was his most successful year when he won 12 out of 15 races and finished second in two more before crashing out of the lead of the year’s last race at home in Australia.
 He finally retired from racing after another accident at Jerez in 1999 when he broke his leg in several places.